Data-driven deep learning algorithms for time-varying infection rates of COVID-19 and mitigation measures: Results

 The model parameters in an epidemiology model are influenced by mitigation measures.
-For instance, social distancing correspond to reducing the infection rate by reducing human contact.
-In this Section, we simulate different levels of various non-pharmaceutical mitigation measure and we demonstrate its impact on BRN and the spread of COVID-19.
+For instance, social distancing corresponds to reducing the transmission rate by reducing human contact.
+In this Section, we simulate different levels of various non-pharmaceutical mitigation measure, and we demonstrate their impact on $\mathcal{R}_0$ and the spread of COVID-19.

-\subsection{Early detection of infectives}
+\subsubsection{Early Detection of Infectives}

 Early detection of infectives population leads to higher reported infectives.
 This results in an early isolation of individuals who have had contact with infective individuals.
 There are no reported data for the asymptomatic infectives populations.
 Simulating with higher $\xi$ increases the symptomatic infectives population.
 This corresponds to higher reported cases.
-Simulation is presented for Italy, South Korea, and the U.S.A see \cref{Table:1,Table:2}.
+Simulations are presented for Italy, South Korea, and the USA see Tables~\ref{Table:1}--\ref{Table:2b}.

-Higher $\xi$ values in \cref{Table:1,Table:2}, increases the symptomatic infectives population and reduces the asymptomatic population in general.
-This is reflected in increase in the $\beta \xi$ column and decrease in the $\beta(1-\xi)$ column.
-It is assumed that the total infective population is unchanged as we raise $\xi$.
+Higher $\xi$ values in Tables~\ref{Table:1}--\ref{Table:2b}, increase the symptomatic infectives population and reduce the asymptomatic population in general.
+This is reflected by the increase in the $\beta \xi$ column and the corresponding decrease in the $\beta(1-\xi)$ column.
 This means that more people will be in hospitalization/isolation.
 This translates to more recovery in the symptomatic compartment.
-BRN decreases in general.

-If the asymptomatic infectives population is much higher than the symptomatic population, this results in higher BRN.
-There is a right balance between $I$ and $J$ population.
-We also see that the detection of early infectives alone is not enough to mitigate an infectious disease like COVID-19.
+We see that the detection of early infectives alone is not enough to mitigate an infectious disease such as COVID-19 as demonstrated in the $\mathcal{R}_0$ column in Tables~\ref{Table:1}--\ref{Table:2b}.
 It should be combined with other measures such as contact tracing of infectives.

-\subsection{Social distancing}
+\subsubsection{Social Distancing}

-It is widely understood that measures such as a lockdown, social distancing, and widespread adoption of facial covering result in the mitigation of COVID-19.
-Social distancing is often the most sought after measure at reducing the BRN.
+It is widely understood that measures such as a lockdown, social distancing, and widespread adoption of facial coverings result in the mitigation of COVID-19.
+Social distancing is often the most sought-after measure at reducing the $\mathcal{R}_0$.
 The goal of social distancing is to reduce the average number of human contacts.
-This is demonstrated by reducing $\beta$, the infection rate.
-The impact of social distancing on the BRN is presented in the following \cref{Table:7,Table:8} .
+This is demonstrated by reducing $\beta$, the transmission rate \cite{Gaeta2021}.
+The impact of social distancing on the $\mathcal{R}_0$ is presented in the following Tables~\ref{Table:7}--\ref{Table:8b}.